 What is High Availability?

-High availability (HA) has become the gold standard for how critical systems operate.
-HA systems perform at a higher-than-normal level, running nearly 100 percent of the time.
+High availability has become the gold standard for how critical systems operate.
+High-availability systems perform at a higher-than-normal level, running nearly 100 percent of the time.
 This is often referred to as the “five-nines” availability, quite literally meaning an uptime of 99.999%.

 With certain systems and operations, there’s no room for failure.
-Finance, health care and technology are just a few of the sectors whose critical infrastructures depend on HA to keep their data and applications accessible.
-Without HA, financial data and personal information can become inaccessible, and this can affect the well-being of customers, the ability to purchase goods, and the capacity of a business to make important decisions.
-HA allows these services to operate uninterrupted and consistently.
+Finance, health care, and technology are just a few of the sectors whose critical infrastructures depend on high availability to keep their data and applications accessible.
+Without high availability, financial data and personal information can become inaccessible, and this can affect the well-being of customers, the ability to purchase goods, and the capacity of a business to make important decisions.
+High availability allows these services to operate uninterrupted and consistently.
 It provides business leaders peace of mind and offers their service users security, knowing they can always depend on their system.

-Put simply, HA systems keep the vital infrastructures of our modernized world functioning.
+Put simply, high availability systems keep the vital infrastructures of our modernized world functioning.
 It ensures there are no pain points in digital services, eliminating the possibility of failure, and offers a seamless and reliable experience for both operations and clients.

-This standard of operating has become more important than ever, but what does HA mean when it comes to a reverse proxy?
+This standard of operating has become more important than ever, but what does high availability mean when it comes to a reverse proxy?
 Before unpacking, we need to understand how a proxy functions.